Is Love Fleeting? How To Make Romance Last

 However, in reality, love changes over time.
 While the newness might wear off, staying dedicated to a relationship may grow it into something much deeper and more sustaining.
 Try to accept that feelings may change, but they don’t necessarily indicate less love or connection.

-Ways to make love last
+Ways to make romantic love, connection and passion last

 Rawpixel